bennyguitar/Colours/README.md

 ## Using Colours ##

 It's very simple.
-Whenever you set a property that is a UIColor, like self.view.backgroundColor, instead of doing something like <code>self.view.backgroundColor = [UIColor redColor]</code> use one of the new colors like so <code>self.view.backgroundColor = [UIColor tealColor]</code>
+Whenever you set a property that is a UIColor, like self.view.backgroundColor, use one of the new colors as you would the system colors.
+So, instead of: <code>self.view.backgroundColor = [UIColor redColor]</code> do something like this: <code>self.view.backgroundColor = [UIColor tomatoColor]</code>

 **System Colors**